GillesVandewiele/COVID-KG/README.md

 # Citation

-In case you use the COVID-KG in research, we would appreciate citations!
+A paper on this work has been accepted to the resource track of ISWC2019!
+Our paper will be made available soon.
+If you use the COVID-KG in scientific work, we would appreciate citations:
+"Steenwinckel B., Vandewiele G., Rausch I., Heyvaert P., Taelman R., Colpaert P., Simoens P., Dimou A., De Turck F. and Ongenae F. Facilitating COVID-19 Meta-analysis Through a Literature Knowledge Graph.
+In Proc. of 19th International Semantic Web Conference (ISWC), 2-6 November 2020 (accepted)"

+**or**

 ```bibtex
 @inproceedings{covid_kg,
   title={Facilitating COVID-19 Meta-analysis Through a Literature Knowledge Graph},